DiddiLeija/diddi-and-the-bugs/README.md

 If you will use Python get sure to have **Python >= 3.7**.

+### Building the zipped distributions by yourself

+_New since 2.0.0_.

+If you have a local clone of this repo, you can build the zipped distributions (that can be found at a `dist` directory).
+If you have [Nox](https://nox.thea.codes) and the Python required version (see above), run `nox -s create-packages`.
+It will run a lot of commands to generate the source zip, the Pyxel executable and the Windows executable (if running under Windows).

 ## How to win

 Use the energized serum to destroy **200 bugs** and win!
 In the meantime, you can earn extra points